microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 * Code implementation and testing can be done in parallel, over long distances or across time zones, which reduces the overall time taken to finish writing the code.

-* RTT maintains the pair programming paradigm, while reducing the need for video communication or constant communication between engineers.
+* RTT maintains the pair programming paradigm, while reducing the need for video communication or constant communication between developers.

 * RTT allows detailed focus on design and engineering alignment before implementing any code, leading to cleaner and simpler interfaces.